Class-Imbalanced Graph Learning without Class Rebalancing: Experiments

-\textbf{On the effectiveness and versatility of \name (Table~\ref{tab:main}).} We report the empirical results of applying \name with 6 IGL baselines and 5 GNN backbones on 3 imbalanced graphs (Cora, CiteSeer, and PubMed~\cite{sen2008planetoid}) with IR=10 in Table~\ref{tab:main}.
-In all 3 (datasets) x 5 (backbones) x 7 (baselines) x 2 (\name variants) x 3 (metrics) = \textbf{630 setting combinations}, it achieves significant and consistent performance improvements on the basis of other IGL techniques, which also yields new state-of-the-art performance.
-In addition to the superior performance in boosting classification, \name also greatly reduces the model predictive bias.
-Specifically, we notice that: \textbf{(1)} \namet demonstrates better classification performance, while \namep performs better in terms of reducing performance disparity. \textbf{(2)} \name itself can already achieve superior IGL performance that is comparable to the best IGL baseline. \textbf{(3)} On the basis of the SOTA IGL baseline, \name can handle the topological challenges in IGL and further boost its performance by a large margin (e.g., \textsc{ToBA}$_\bT$ boost the best-balanced accuracy score by 6.08\%/26.20\%/8.15\% on Cora/CiteSeer/PubMed dataset). \textbf{(4)} In addition to better performance, by mitigating the AMP and DMP, \name can also greatly reduce the predictive bias in IGL with up to 32.75\%/57.62\%/71.88\% reduction in performance disparity on Cora/CiteSeer/PubMed.
-More detailed results can be found in Appendix~\ref{sec:apd-dis-results}.
+\textbf{\alg{} significantly boosts various CIGL techniques.} We report the main results in Table~\ref{tab:main} (IR=10).
+In all settings (3 datasets$\times$3 backbones$\times$7 baselines$\times$3 metrics), \alg{} achieves significant and consistent performance improvements over other CIGL techniques, which also yields new state-of-the-art performance.
+Specifically: \textbf{(1)} By mitigating AMP and DMP, \alg{} further boosts the best CIGL baseline by a large margin, e.g., it boosts the best balanced accuracy score by 4.1/13.8/5.8 on Cora/CiteSeer/PubMed datasets. \textbf{(2)} In addition to better classification performance, \alg{} also greatly reduces the predictive bias in CIGL, with up to 10.7/14.5/18.2 average performance deviation reduction on Cora/CiteSeer/PubMed. \textbf{(3)} Compared with \algp{}, \algt{} achieves better classification performance with first-order posterior likelihood estimation.
+But we also note that \algp{} performs better in terms of reducing predictive bias and is more computationally efficient, as we will discuss later in the scalability experiments (Table~\ref{tab:runtime}).